iovation/deviceprint-SDK-iOS/README.md

 Sample Projects
 ---------------

-This download includes two sample Xcode projects that demonstrate the integration of the FraudForce SDK for iOS.
+This download includes two sample Xcode projects that demonstrate the integration of the Device Risk SDK for iOS.
 These projects require at least Xcode 10 and iOS 11.0.

 * The `iovSample/iovSampleSwift.xcodeproj` project uses Swift to demonstrate